 “So I try to tell her just mail it in.
 If they won’t send her first class, parcel post would be just fine and dandy.
 Know what?
 The US won’t accept Canadian parcel post.
 The US discontinued the service.
 Lucy has to get an undertaker to meet the FedEx plane at the airport.”

-Felicity Wolensky, the notorious Modem Madam, decided to diversify.
+Felicity Wolensky, New York’s notorious Modem Madam, decided to diversify.
 She had done sufficient time on a soliciting conviction and turned over her encrypted hard drives for a negotiated release.
-Her clients had been pissed-off at having their liaisons on view for their wives and little ones as they pushed their shopping carts past the gossip magazines and vowed to have her run out of town.
+Her clients were pissed-off at having their liaisons on view for their wives and little ones as they pushed their shopping carts past the gossip magazines, and vowed to have her run out of town.

 Felicity held press conferences and photo ops and moved to a deserted patch of desert scrub at an eighty mile remove from Reno.
 There she announced her stud farm during a photo op.
 Uncle Ian was at her side dressed in tight buckskin breeches and a big white cowboy hat.

 “He’s what?
 Uncle Ian is working in a whorehouse?
 Sounds like a dream gig for any all-American boy.”
 Ed Hobart had called Samantha to share the news about Clear-eyed Alicia’s death in Canada.
 That Samantha had never heard of Alicia was last week’s sports section compared to a juicy hunk of family scandal.
 Families were about sharing.